Jury set for wrongful death lawsuit trial against CPD officer, city; depositions released

 In December of 2015, Chicago police were called to a home on the city's West Side for a domestic disturbance.

 Officer Rialmo responded to that call.
 He said he was attacked by 19-year-old Quintonio LeGrier.
-He wound up shooting and killing both LeGrier and his neighbor, 51-year-old Bettie Jones.
+He wound up shooting and killing both LeGrier and his neighbor, 55-year-old Bettie Jones.

 Larry Rogers Jr., the attorney for Jones' estate, said her family is still in pain.